Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Graph-Conditioned Dark-Matter-Deficient Galaxy Probabilities

-Intriguingly, including $p_{\rm attach}$ reduces the graph-to-graph scatter in both environment bins.
+Intriguingly, including $p_{\rm attach}$ reduces the broadest tails and the overall graph-to-graph dispersion in both environment bins.
 This indicates that much of the broad dispersion in the baseline result is already carried by the diversity of the test graphs themselves, while the present attachment model acts as a regularized boundary prescription.
 In its current form, $p_{\rm attach}$ is calibrated with a factorized lognormal model that depends only on the infall halo mass $M_{\rm halo}$ and redshift $z$.
-It therefore captures the bulk trend of node entry, but not the full graph-specific dependence or non-Gaussian tail structure of boundary fluctuations.
-This observation motivates further development of $S_{\rm attach}$ to more faithfully encode the physics of node attachment.
+It therefore captures the bulk trend of node entry, but not the full graph-specific dependence of boundary fluctuations.
+This observation motivates further stochastic dynamical development of the $p_{\rm attach}$ sector to more faithfully encode the physics of node attachment.
 For the present paper, however, the calibration in Appendix~\ref{sec:attachment_fits} provides a reasonable formal closure and is sufficient for the graph-conditioned applications reported below.